sharanbngr/blip/README.md

-#  BLIP: BAYESIAN LISA PIPELINE
+#  BLIP: Bayesian LISA Pipeline

 A bayesian pipeline for detecting stochastic backgrounds with LISA.
 BLIP stands for Bayesian LIsa Pipeline.
 This is a fully pythonic pipeline.